Infineon/wifi-connection-manager/README.md

 ## Features and Functionality
 The current implementation has the following features and functionality:
+* Supports only STA mode.
+AP and Concurrent AP + STA modes will be added in the future.
 * Support for Wi-Fi Protected Setup (WPS) - Enrollee role.
-* Exposes Wi-Fi APIs to scan, join, and leave the Wi-Fi network.
+* Exposes Wi-Fi APIs to scan the Wi-Fi network, and join and leave a Wi-Fi network.
 * Connection monitoring: Monitor active connections and link events.
 Provides a mechanism to register for event notification.
-Re-authenticates the connection with the AP if intermittent connection loss occurs.
+Re-authenticates the connection with the AP when intermittent connection loss occurs.
-* Built on top of FreeRTOS, LwIP, and Mbed TLS (bundled as part of Wi-Fi Middleware Core Library).
+* Built on top of FreeRTOS, LwIP, and Mbed TLS (that are bundled as part of Wi-Fi Middleware Core Library).

 ## Supported Platforms
 This library and its features are supported on the following Cypress platforms: